Authorization to Use Ionizing Radiation

 "Caution - Radioactive Material."

 Radioactive materials may not be transferred to, or used in an unposted area, except in the following limited case: Posting is not required for temporary use (not to exceed four (4) hours) in areas in which there is a trained individual in constant attendance to prevent exposure of any individual to radiation or radioactive material.

 All containers holding radioactive materials during transport, for storage, or during processing and use, must be conspicuously labeled "Caution - Radioactive Material."
 Also, the label must specify the identity of the isotope, the activity, and the date of assay.

 State of California Form RH2364, "Notice to Employees," must be permanently and conspicuously posted whenever radioisotopes are in use.
 Additional copies can be obtained from the RSO.

 Every person who uses ionizing radiation is responsible for taking precautions to ensure that radiation exposures are as low as reasonably achievable (ALARA).
 The IRUA will prescribe additional specific precautions and conditions.
-The following is excerpted from the Department of Health Services Broad Scope License requirements document:
+The following is excerpted from the Department of Public Health Broad Scope License requirements document:

 - Control of External Exposure: